dimtass/gender-inclusive-game/README.md

 Equality Pairs is an educational memory matching game designed to promote gender equality concepts to children aged 6-13.
 The game features a grid of cards that players flip to find matching pairs, with each pair representing a gender equality concept.

+> Fun fact:
+> The code of this repo was created using [Anthropic Claude 3.5 Sonnet](https://claude.ai/) and the images were created using the `Pixar Style XL` model from [openart.io](https://openart.ai/)

 ## Features

 - Responsive game board with flippable cards